 Red Jasper at a Glance

-Athletes and physical workers, those recovering from illness, people navigating long-term challenges, and anyone needing sustained energy rather than quick stimulation
+Athletes and physical workers, people recovering from illness, anyone navigating a long-term challenge, and those who need stamina rather than a quick energy spike

 Rinse under running water; charge by burying in earth or in moonlight; safe for brief water contact